 Pain Management | Stem Cell, PRP, Acupuncture in Queens & Long Island, New York

-A dysfunction in your cervical spine can lead to pain that radiates through your shoulders and down your arms.
+Dysfunction in your cervical spine can lead to pain that radiates through your shoulders and down your arms.
 If this is the case for you, an injection of cortisone steroid can be a great short-term solution.
-Read on for a step-by-step overview of this common procedure: In your cervical spine (neck), there is a sac called the dura that contains your nerve roots, cerebrospinal fluid, your spinal cord, and nerves.
+Read on for a step-by-step overview of this common procedure.
+In your cervical spine (neck), there is a sac called the dura that contains your nerve roots, cerebrospinal fluid, your spinal cord, and nerves.

 Love this Post?
 Spread the World